Writer Profile

 2023/12/20

-Image: Monument of the former site of Osaka Keio University
+Image: Monument of the Former Site of Osaka Keio University

 In modern terms, Yukichi Fukuzawa was truly an entrepreneur with the face of a venture capitalist.
-This is because he founded the private school Keio University in Edo (Tokyo) and started businesses such as the Jiji Shinpo (a daily newspaper) and Kojunsha (a social club).
-At the same time, we must not forget that Fukuzawa was a first-rate journalist who left behind numerous works such as Things Western (Seiyō Jijō) and An Outline of a Theory of Civilization.
+This is because he founded the private school Keio University in Edo (Tokyo) and started businesses such as Jiji Shinpo (a daily newspaper) and Kojunsha (a social club).
+At the same time, we must not forget that Fukuzawa was a first-class journalist who left behind numerous works such as Things Western (Seiyō Jijō) and An Outline of a Theory of Civilization.

 Even so, why did Keio University fail in Osaka?
 I have discussed a hypothesis that differs from the common theory regarding the cause of the slump in the aforementioned small book, and I would be honored if you would take a look.